Fortran#

 The SmartRedis client must be declared as the derived type

-imported from the smartredis_client
+client_type imported from the smartredis_client module.

 program example